Learning to Generate Text-grounded Mask for Open-world Semantic Segmentation from Only Image-Text Pairs: Methods

 The generated text-grounded masks are used to extract text-grounded image embedding.
-By replacing the global image embedding with text-grounded image embedding in the contrastive learning framework, \method makes the model learn text-region level alignment in an end-to-end manner.
+By replacing the global image embedding with text-grounded image embedding in the contrastive learning framework, \method enables the model to learn region-text alignment in an end-to-end manner.
 In the following section, we describe how the generated mask $\mathbf M$ is used for text-grounded contrastive learning.

-Recall that the main idea of \method is to define positive pairs for contrastive learning as grounded regions and texts.
-For this purpose, we define \method losses in two different levels---image-level and feature-level---using the generated masks $\mathbf{M}$ for all pairs of images and texts in a batch; the detailed pseudo code to compute \method losses is in Appendix~\ref{sec:pseudo-code}.
-In addition, we employ area prior loss and smooth prior loss to further improve the quality of generated masks.
+Recall that the main idea of TCL is to use text-grounded images instead of whole images, unlike conventional CL.
+For this purpose, we define \method losses in three different levels---image-level, feature-level, and area-level---using the generated masks $\mathbf{M}$ for all pairs of images and texts in a batch; the detailed pseudo code to compute \method losses is given in Appendix~\ref{sec:pseudo-code}.
+We also employ smooth regularization to further improve the quality of generated masks.

-\paragraph{Image-level \method loss.} Given a pair of image $\mathbf{X}^V_i$ and text $\mathbf{X}^T_i$, one intuitive way to obtain a feature for grounded regions is directly inferring a masked image given by a generated segmentation mask.
-To make the whole process end-to-end trainable, we first compute a binarized mask $\mathbf{M}^b_{i,i}$ from the generated mask $\mathbf{M}_{i,i}$ using Gumbel-Max~\cite{jang2017gumbelsoftmax} technique and obtain a differentiable masked image via element-wise multiplication of the given image and the binarized mask.
-Then, we feed the masked image into the image encoder, $\tilde{\mathbf{v}}^g_i, \tilde{\mathbf{v}}^d_i = E_v\left( \mathbf M^b_{i,i}\cdot \mathbf X_i^V \right)$, and use the extracted global vector $\tilde{\mathbf{v}}^g_i$ as the text-grounded image embedding.
-We compute a cosine similarity matrix between text-grounded image embeddings and text embeddings in a batch by $S^m_{i,j} = {{}\tilde{\mathbf v}^g_i}^\top \mathbf t_j$.
-Finally, based on the similarity matrix, we define the image-level \method loss $\mathcal{L}_{\text{\method}_v}$ to make the representations of positive image-text pairs similar to each other while the representations of negative pairs dissimilar using the symmetric version of InfoNCE~\cite{oord2018infonce,radford2021clip}:
+\paragraph{Image-level \method loss.} One intuitive way to compute the text-grounded image embedding is to encode only the regions of the image that contains the semantics of the paired text, using the image encoder.
+To make the whole process end-to-end trainable, we compute a differentiable masked image by multiplying the given image $\mathbf{X}^V_i$ and a binarized mask $\mathbf{M}^b_{i,i}$ obtained from the generated mask $\mathbf{M}_{i,i}$ using Gumbel-Max~\cite{jang2017gumbelsoftmax}.
+The masked image is then fed into the image encoder, $\tilde{\mathbf{v}}^g_i, \tilde{\mathbf{v}}^d_i = E_v\left( \mathbf M^b_{i,i}\cdot \mathbf X_i^V \right)$, to obtain text-grounded image embedding $\tilde{\mathbf{v}}^g_i$.
+We compute the cosine similarity matrix between text-grounded image embeddings and text embeddings in a batch by $S^m_{i,j} = {{}\tilde{\mathbf v}^g_i}^\top \mathbf t_j$.
+Finally, we use the symmetric version of InfoNCE~\cite{oord2018infonce,radford2021clip} to define the image-level TCL loss $\mathcal{L}_{\text{\method}_v}$ to make the representations of positive image-text pairs similar to each other while the representations of negative pairs dissimilar based on the similarity matrix:

 where $\tau$ is a learnable temperature.